shuvamdnk/instagram-scraping-using-python/README.md

 # Scraping-Instagram-Using-Python
-This is a small python project using flask.
+This is a small python project using flask and Instaloader.

 Using this project you can view instagram users details and you can also download any public users posts.
 <br>